Aliases for ADORA1 Gene

 GeneCards Summary for ADORA1 Gene

 ADORA1 (Adenosine A1 Receptor) is a Protein Coding gene.
-Diseases associated with ADORA1 include brain ischemia and retinal ischemia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include protein heterodimerization activity and G-protein beta/gamma-subunit complex binding.
+Diseases associated with ADORA1 include brain ischemia and ischemia.
+Among its related pathways are Signaling by GPCR and Circadian entrainment.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled receptor binding.
 An important paralog of this gene is GPR119.

 UniProtKB/Swiss-Prot for ADORA1 Gene